 The Company owns certain POS terminal equipment which it leases to merchants.
-Leases are classified as operating or salestype leases based on factors such as the lease term, lease payments, and the economic life, fair value and estimated residual value of the asset.
-The terms of the leases typically range from one month to five years.
+Leases are classified as operating or sales-type leases based on factors such as the lease term, lease payments, and the economic life, fair value and estimated residual value of the asset.
+The terms of the lease typically range from one month to five years.
 For operating leases, the minimum lease payments received are recognized as lease income on a straight-line basis over the lease term and the leased asset is included in property and equipment, net in the consolidated balance sheets and depreciated over its estimated useful life.
 For sales-type leases, selling profit is recognized at the commencement date of the lease to the extent the fair value of the underlying asset is different from its carrying amount.
-Selling profit is directly impacted by the Company's estimate of the amount to be derived from the residual value of the asset at the end of the lease term.
+Selling profit is directly impacted by the Company's estimate of the amount to be derived from the residual value of the lease term.
 The residual value of the asset is computed using various assumptions, including the expected value of the underlying asset at the end of the lease term.
-Unearned income is recognized as interest income over the lease term.
-For sales-type leases, the Company derecognizes the carrying amount of the underlying leased asset and recognizes a net investment in the leased asset in the consolidated balance sheets.
-The net investment in a leased asset is computed based on the present value of the minimum lease payments not yet received and the present value of the residual value of the asset.
+The residual value of the asset is.
+For sales-type leases, the Company derecognizes the carrying amount of the underlying leased asset and recognizes a net investment in the lease dasset in the consolidated balance sheets.
+The net investment in a leased asset is computed based on the present value of the minimum lease payments not yet received and the present value of the asset.